 “He was my friend”, sob sob,” and I miss him!”

 I gathered her up and carried her to bed.
 She was completely inconsolable for about 10 minutes, until Tadg tromped in holding Freddie high, placing him carefully in Trues hand.
 Freddie was a substantial young stick, about 3 feet long, not too pointy but probably too rough to sleep with.
 The tears quickly ended as she cuddled Freddie the stick and settled in for reading with her new friend beside her.

 I explained to Tadg that when you’re True’s age its sometimes hard to cry about losing someone like your Momma.
 It can be easier to cry about someone, or something else.
 Freddie sat outside her bed as she slept, but we made sure to tuck him in when we went down to the house to start the day.
 Freddie joined us for dinner later that night.
 He does not eat pasta, though he was given a hefty serving.
 She declined to bring him up to bed last night.

 That night she started crying over the end of camp, and then kept right on crying for the next hour.
 It was a knee bump.
 It was a leg cramp.
 It was everything.
 A hot bath, leg rub and one more story did the trick.
 Next morning she was ready for all of the beautiful mess the world could throw at her.

 We have arrived someplace, the three of us.
 It feels safe here, like a place where new journeys can begin from.
 If I were the sane, responsible Father I’m supposed to be I would just curl up and nap for the next year or so.
-But I’ve never really been sensible.
+But thats not me.
+Time to move on.